Any GPS receiver locking up on a GPS satellite has to do a

 that can be decoded starts 30 seconds later, so you don't get the message

-until 60 seconds after initial acquisition, and the average latency is 45
+until 60 seconds after initial acquisition, and the average latency

 seconds.